mhnazeri/VANP/README.md

 ![Sample outputs](docs/samples/sample1.jpg)

 However, the model sometimes fails to pay attention to the important regions affecting the trajectory.
-We can see activations on sky or lots of unnecessary activations:
+We can see activations in the sky or lots of unnecessary activations:

 ![Sample outputs](docs/samples/sample2.jpg)